 Our server had warned us that it’ll take time for our food to arrive.
 They’ve got the same staffing troubles that every other establishment has.
 That’s okay.
 It gave me more time with my BBA.

-TCB is farm-to-table, and does its best to get local food on one’s plate.
-But they had to go to Indiana for the bison — Fruitridge ran its own bison operation, but ended that to focus on the fruits and vegetables it’s grown since 1951, he says.
+TCBC is farm-to-table and does its best to get local food on one’s plate.
+But they had to go to Indiana for the bison — Fruitridge Farms ran its own bison operation but ended recently to focus more on the fruits and vegetables it’s grown since 1951, he says.

 In 1951 his grandpa, who’d helped win WWII flying the P-51 Mustang (which their porter is named after), and his grandma, who was from a long-time farming family, started the family farm out in Mattawan.